Lithography

 For more detailed specifications and capabilities of the lithography equipment see pdf files at Queensland Microtechnology Facility and Queensland Micro- and Nanotechnology Centre.

-Commercial standard photoresist patterning for device fabrication.
+- Purpose: Commercial standard photoresist patterning for device fabrication.

-Si wafers.
+- Material systems: Si wafers.

-150 mm manual handling and wafer fragments.
+- Scale/volume: 150 mm manual handling and wafer fragments.

 Recipe driven processing ensuring consistent quality resist 1 µm thick coating, non uniformity < +/- 0.5 % with 3 mm edge exclusion, achieved resolution: 1 µm lines and spaces with 86 ° profile on targeted features.

-Griffith University
+Site: Griffith University

-QMF (Bldg N74), Nathan Campus
+Location: Cleanroom, QMF, N74 (Bldg N74), Nathan Campus

-Microfluidics platform
+Microfluidics Platform

 Microfluidics is an emerging technology that operates in the micrometre scale, which has been widely used in biology, chemistry and biotechnology experiments for multiplexing, automation and high throughput screening due to its advantages such as low sample requirements, high surface area and reduced system footprint.
 ANFF-Q has a fully equipped microfluidics platform including an inverted fluorescence microscope, high speed camera and syringe pumps, which provides users a multifunctional platform to perform most microfluidic experiments.